Finger Lakes

 Summer

-• June through August is full season with all three Turning Stone courses operating at capacity and peak rates.
+• June through August is full season with all four public courses open and in peak condition.

-• The Finger Lakes wine trail is at peak season simultaneously, making summer the best window for groups with non-golfers.
+• The Finger Lakes wine trail and Canandaigua Lake are at peak season simultaneously, making summer the best window for groups with non-golfers.

 • Watkins Glen State Park is most crowded in July; plan gorge trail hikes for early morning before 9am.

-Best for: full course availability across all three Turning Stone layouts plus wine trail and lake activities at peak season.
+Best for: all four public courses in peak condition plus wine trail and lake activities at their summer best.

 Shoulder